jkeneda/jupyter-math-book/_sources/docs/business-algebra/functions/1-b-function-definitions.md

-# Functions Defined by Algebraic Expressions
+# Functions Defined by Equations

 So far, we've been describing functions by just making a large list of their inputs and their outputs, either in the form of a table/picture or as a list of ordered pairs.
 But when you're working with numerical functions, there's often a simple formula that describes how to produce the output from a given input.

+## Zoom In

+Let's begin with an example that shows why we might want to write functions in a compact way.

 ```{prf:example}
 :label: square-pen-example